 The following table provides information on whether a system restart is required when firmware is updated for a particular component:

-- NOTE: When multiple firmware updates are applied through out-of-band methods, the updates are ordered in the most efficient possible manner to reduce unnecessary system restart. - i NOTE: For details of supported components for MX platform, see Table 13.
+(i) NOTE: When multiple firmware updates are applied through out-of-band methods, the updates are ordered in the most efficient possible manner to reduce unnecessary system restart.

 Table 12.
 Firmware update - supported components for MX platforms